 Our calibration of Camera 2 has error 5 μm.
 We see a 250-μm difference in pivot.x between the our use of left edges and our use of right edges.
 As with Camera 1, the right edges appear to be less accurate than the left edges.
 We apply the simplex fitting with nine parameters to Q0130 and Q0131.
 We move the simplex routines into utils.pas.
 You will find the abbreviated code with embedded data for three sensors in calib_calc_4.pas.

 [04-MAR-09] We now attempt to calibrate both cameras at the same time.
 We have two ways to calculate the calibration error.
-The first is to add the calibration error from each camera's set of rays, which is what we have been doing for each camera individually until now.
-We call this the ray calibration error.
-The second is to intersect the planes defined by the camera images, and compare the line of intersection with the CMM-measured wire position.
-If you imagine a wire center-line on the image sensor, and project it through the pivot point, you will see that the wire image defines a plane.
-The intersection of the planes from the two cameras is the WPS-measured center-line of the wire.
-We compare this WPS-measured center-line to the CMM-measured center-line at two z-coordinates so that we are sensitive to wire rotation.
-The line calibration error is the rms value of the error between the WPS and CMM wire center for all wire positions and both z-values.
+The first is to add the ray calibration error from each camera in quadrature.
+The second is to use an enhanced line calibration error.
+As we have said before, the intersection of wire planes from two cameras is the WPS-measured center-line of the wire.
+If we compare this WPS-measured center-line to the CMM-measured center-line at two z-coordinates, the result is an enhanced line calibration error that is sensitive to wire rotation.
 Our calib_calc_5.pas program lets us choose between these two calibration errors, and fits all eighteen WPS calibration parameters at the same time.

 We take the dual camera calibration and check it with a TCL script we can run in the LWDAQ Toolmaker.
 The script is called calib_check_1.tcl.
 We compare the WPS wire position to the CMM wire position at a single z-coordinate, and do this for all wire positions.
+That is to say, we calculate the line calibration error.
 We perform the same calculation at the end of our calib_calc_5.pas execution (in the cases where it converges), and we compare the two sets of errors, which should be identical.
 They are not: it turns out that three decimal places in our calibration constants are insufficient.
 So we switch to four decimal places for the calibration constants and try again.
 Now the errors agree to within ±1 μm.

 We conclude that our best calibration calculation is to fit the parameters of the two cameras separately, and use the ray calibration error.
 By this means, we obtain an absolute calibration accuracy of 7 μm across the field of view of a WPS1-A. As we discuss in Aberration and Distortion, we suspect that the WPS1-A optics intruduce errors of up to 20 μm at the edges of the field of view.
 We now calibrate a WPS1-B and find that it's accuracy is far superior to that of the WPS1-A. We report in the next section.